Data-driven spectral turbulence modeling for Rayleigh-B\'enard convection: Spectrum-preserving forcing

 \subsection{Reconstructing the energy spectra}

-The momentum equation \eqref{eq:momentum} can be written as a system of complex ODEs for the mode coefficients through projection onto a Fourier basis.
-We note that a spectral decomposition of the velocity fields is not straightforward due to the presence of boundaries along one spatial dimension.
+The momentum equation \eqref{eq:momentum} \sre{and temperature equation \eqref{eq:energy}} can be written as a system of complex ODEs for the mode coefficients through projection onto a Fourier basis. \sre{In what follows, we only describe a spectrum-preserving forcing for the momentum.
+The same derivation is used to define a forcing for the temperature.} We note that a spectral decomposition of the velocity \sre{and temperature} fields is not straightforward due to the presence of boundaries along one spatial dimension.
 Therefore, we restrict ourselves to one-dimensional periodic horizontal profiles to ensure that the Fourier series is well-defined.
 This choice enables the model to explicitly identify wall-induced features of the flow.
 Alternatively, after taking into account the nonuniform grid spacing in the wall-normal direction the velocity field can be decomposed by applying a sine transform in the wall-normal direction or by periodically extending the domain and applying a Fourier transform, but these approaches are not pursued in this study.

-For a fixed vertical coordinate $y_l$, the profile $\bu(x, y_l, t)$ is decomposed into Fourier modes and corresponding complex coefficients $c_{k, l}$, where $k$ denotes the wavenumber.
-The coefficients satisfy the system of ODEs where $L$ involves the spectral representation of of $\bu\cdot\nabla$, $\nabla$, $\nabla^2$ and the source term in Eq. \eqref{eq:momentum}.
+For a fixed vertical coordinate $y_l$, the profile $\mathbf{u}(x, y_l, t)$ is decomposed into Fourier modes and corresponding complex coefficients $c_{k, l}$, where $k$ denotes the wavenumber.
+The coefficients satisfy the system of ODEs where $L$ involves the spectral representation of of $\mathbf{u}\cdot\nabla$, $\nabla$, $\nabla^2$ and the source term in Eq. \eqref{eq:momentum}.
 We have already assumed a finite truncation of the number of Fourier modes in this formulation.
 The vector $\mathbf{c}$ is comprised of all Fourier coefficients up to the largest resolvable wavenumber.